 Mining companies operating in Ontario

 Some of the world’s largest mining companies operate in Ontario.
 Ontario produces approximately:

-- two-fifths of Canada’s nickel and gold production
+- two-fifths of Canada’s gold production

 - one-quarter of Canada’s copper production

 - three-quarters of Canada’s platinum group metals production